textcreationpartnership/A02070/README.md

 ##Content Summary##

 #####Front#####
-A pleasant conceyted comedie of George a Greene, the pinner of VVakefield As it was sundry times act

 #####Body#####

-A pleasant conceyted comedie of George a Greene, the pinner of VVakefield As it was sundry times act **Types of content**
+1. A pleasant conceyted Comedie of George a Greene, the Pinner of Wakefield.

+**Types of content**

   * There are 1042 **verse** lines!